Who Was Your First Career Gamechanger?

 Malcolm ( everyone called him by his first name) was a modern Medici driven by a similar compulsion to beautify every square inch of space.
 Paintings that portrayed deep and occasionally dark emotions hung on walls delicately lined with old-world chic Toile de Jouy fabric depicting vintage life.
 His tastes ranged from the traditional to whimsical with the unifying theme, “truth is beauty,” recalling Keats.
-If it moved him, gave him goosebumps, he bought it because for him it was true.
+If it moved him, gave him goosebumps, it was true.
 It didn’t matter whether it was fashion.
-If he liked it that was good enough.
+If he liked it, that was good enough.
 And because he liked it, it became fashionable.
 Each piece in his treasure garden of toy boats, toy soldiers, motorcycles, and priceless art scored high on the reality Richter scale.

 The second rule was having a destination.
 Malcolm was a practitioner of Lao Tzu’s philosophy.
 In the 4th century B.C., he famously suggested that ‘A journey of a thousand miles starts beneath one’s feet’ (often mistranslated as “begins with a single step”).
 Malcolm would add one postscript.
 It isn’t a journey until there is a destination.
 That was how he found himself on the roof.